Folklore and the Vernacular of Companion Dog Cloning

 What do you think of when you hear the words "companion dog cloning"?
 Although many people have negatives views about cloning companion dogs there are still plenty of people who decide to do it.
 And the number is growing as more people from around the world chose to clone their pets.

-In this course you will look at some of the beliefs, both positive and negative, and ethical concerns surrounding companion dog cloning.
+In this course you will look at some of the beliefs, both positive and negative, and ethical concerns which surround companion dog cloning.
 This course is of interest to people who like animals and to people who want to know more about cloning.
-It is also interesting to those who want to learn more about the ways people create their own social worlds.
+It is also of interest to those who want to learn more about the ways people create their own social worlds.

 - Anyone interested in folklore studies, companion dog cloning, philosophy and/or bioethics